fastfetch-cli/fastfetch-wiki/Logo-options.md

 * `fastfetch` must be compiled with the `imagemagick6` or `imagemagick7` feature.
 * Has widest terminal support.

+See also [this issue](https://github.com/fastfetch-cli/fastfetch/issues/656#issuecomment-1849448969) for rendering transparent backgrounds.

 ## kitty

 The value of `--logo` is interpreted as the path to an image file.
 It is displayed using the kitty graphics protocol.